-b) If you cannot afford or prefer not to buy these books, you are welcome to use alternative editions, including online texts.
+- a) If you can afford and are interested in buying these books, please buy the editions listed below.
+If you already have a different edition of the same text, be welcome to use it.
+But if you are planning to buy it for the first time, buy the edition indicated in the list.
+This is especially important in the case of books translated from the French (i.e. Molière and Rousseau). - b) If you cannot afford or prefer not to buy these books, you are welcome to use alternative editions, including online texts.
 Some of our titles are available in different editions, and some are fully available online.
 If you have to choose, go for a cheap edition rather than an online text.
-The latter tend to be carelessly edited and seldom offer editorial notes, which in some cases you will need.

-c) Whatever you do, avoid print-on-demand!
+The latter tend to be carelessly edited and seldom offer editorial notes, which in some cases you will need. - c) Whatever you do, avoid print-on-demand!
 A number of publishers today print and bind online texts and offer them for sale on Amazon.
 Do not buy those: they are oversized, riddled with errors, and unpleasant to read.
 If you are buying a printed book, follow these rules-of-thumb: (1) it has to have an editor, and (2) it has to come from a recognized press (Penguin, Oxford, Bedford, Norton, Hackett, Longman, Broadview, and so on).

-Some Thoughts Concerning Education and of the Cond Title: Understanding luct of the Author Author: John Locke Text No. 1 ISBN: 9780872203341 Publisher: Hackett Copyright: Cover: N/A Edition: This text is required Title: The School for Wives and The Learned Ladies Author r: Molière Text No. 2 ISBN: 9780156795029 Publisher: Mariner Books Copyright: TEXT NO. 2 Cover: N/A Edition: This text is required Title: Emile: or On Education Author r: Jean-Jacques Rousseau Text No. 3 ISBN: 9780140445633 Publisher: Penguin Copyright: Cover: N/A Edition: This text is required Title: Joseph Andrews and Shamela Author r: Henry Fielding Text No. 4 ISBN: 9780199536986 Publisher: Oxford Copyright: TEXT NO. 4 Cover: N/A Edition: This text is required
+Title: Some Thoughts Concerning Education and of the Cond luct of the Author of the Author: John Locke Text No. 1 ISBN: 9780872203341 Publisher: Hackett Copyright: Cover: N/A Edition: This text is required Title: The School for Wives and The Learned Ladies Author r: Molière Text No. 2 ISBN: 9780156795029 Publisher: Mariner Books Copyright: Cover: N/A Edition: This text is required Title: Emile: or On Education Author Jean-Jacques Rousseau Text No. 3 ISBN: 9780140445633 Publisher: Penguin Copyright: Cover: N/A Edition: This text is required Title: Joseph Andrews and Shamela Author : Henry Fielding Text No. 4 ISBN: 9780199536986 Publisher: Oxford Copyright: Cover: N/A Edition: This text is required

-Title: A Serious Proposal to the Ladies Author Author: Mary Astell Text No. 5 ISBN: 9780615954035 Publisher: Saltar's Point Press Copyright: Cover: N/A Edition: This text is required Title: Songs of Innocence and of Experience Author r: William Blake Text No. 6 ISBN: 9780192810892 Publisher: Oxford Copyright: Text No. 6 Cover: N/A Edition: This text is required Title: The Governess Author r: Sarah Fielding Text No. 7 ISBN: 9781551114125 Publisher: Broadview Copyright: Cover: N/A Edition: This text is required Title: Vindication of the Rights of Woman and The Wrongs of Woman, or Maria r: Mary Wollstonecraft Text No. 8 ISBN: 9780321182739 Publisher: Pearson Copyright: Cover: N/A Edition: This text is required
+Title: A Serious Proposal to the Ladies Autho Author: Mary Astell Text No. 5 ISBN: 9780615954035 Publisher: Saltar's Point Press Copyright: Cover: N/A Edition: This text is required Title: Songs of Innocence and of Experience Autho Author: William Blake Text No. 6 ISBN: 9780192810892 Publisher: Oxford Copyright: Text No. 6 Cover: N/A Edition: This text is required Title: The Governess Autho or: Sarah Fielding Text No. 7 ISBN: 9781551114125 Publisher: Broadview Copyright: Text No. 7 Cover: N/A Edition: This text is required Title: Vindication of the Rights of Woman and The Wron ngs of Woman, or Author or: Mary Wollstonecraft Text No. 8 ISBN: 9780321182739 Publisher: Pearson Copyright: Cover: N/A Edition: This text is required